manolaz/amoca-sui-overflow/README.md

 4. **Execution & Monitoring**: Track progress and milestone completion on-chain
 5. **Impact Certification**: Generate and distribute impact tokens upon verified outcomes

+## 🌍 UN Sustainable Development Goals

+AMOCA's mission and functionality directly support several key United Nations Sustainable Development Goals:

+### SDG 13: Climate Action

+Our core mission directly aligns with taking urgent action to combat climate change and its impacts.
+AMOCA's platform revolutionizes climate finance and accelerates global sustainability by providing innovative funding mechanisms for climate initiatives.

+### SDG 17: Partnerships for the Goals

+AMOCA emphasizes uniting governments, international organizations, private investors, and climate innovators in a decentralized alliance.
+This collaborative approach across different sectors is central to achieving sustainable development globally.

+### SDG 7: Affordable and Clean Energy

+Through our platform, AMOCA supports renewable energy projects that contribute directly to the goal of ensuring access to affordable, reliable, sustainable, and modern energy for all.

+### SDG 9: Industry, Innovation and Infrastructure

+By leveraging blockchain technology (Sui ecosystem) and advanced modeling for climate initiatives, AMOCA promotes innovation and contributes to building resilient infrastructure for climate action.

 ## 🔮 Future Roadmap

 - Advanced impact simulation models